NielsScholten94/Setup-Wizard/README.md

 page.addClassName("page");
 ```

-This bundle is executed and displayed with the following code:
+This bundle is executed and displayed to the user with the following code:

 ```java
 add(